-At university I studied a Bachelor of Science, majoring in Biochemistry.
-Last year I completed a medical research honours degree at the Menzies Research Institute.
-This year I've just begun my PhD at the Menzies Research Institute in the field of cancer genetics and I'm very excited about my research and all the opportunities it may bring.
+At university I studied a Bachelor of Science, majoring in Biochemistry followed by an honours degree at the Menzies Research Institute of Tasmania.
+I am currently in my second year of a PhD at the Menzies Research Institute in the field of cancer genetics and I'm very excited about my research and all the opportunities it may bring.
 I never thought I'd be a scientist but I knew I loved learning and I always wanted to know more.
-As a scientist, that's what you do, you learn until you know everything about a topic; then you try to find out more.
+As a scientist, that's what you do, you learn until you know everything about a topic, and then you try to find out more.
+For more information: